alaa-abuhani/Mastering-JavaScrip-in-20Days/Day11.md

 - array subtype of object

 #### The typeof Operator

+Any value's value-type can be inspected via the typeof operator, which always returns a string value representing the underlying JS value-type:

 ##### You can use the typeof operator to find the data type of a JavaScript variable.
 ```
 typeof "John"                 // Returns "string"